digital-blueprint/toolkit/packages/file-handling/README.md

 This event is sent if multiple files are selected.

 #### `dbp-nextcloud-file-picker-number-files`

 This event is sent from nextcloudfilepicker and is send when files are picked and sends the number of selected files

 **Payload**: `{'file': File}` where [File](https://developer.mozilla.org/en-US/docs/Web/API/File) is the binary file that was selected

+### Exposed CSS variables

+- `--dbp-override-image-nextcloud` is used to override the cloud image on the connection screen
+  - example CSS: `html { --dbp-override-image-nextcloud: url(/icons/nextcloud.svg); }`

 ## FileSink